-CSE programs in schools fail to demonstrate a reduction in pregnancy and STDs—some increase teen pregnancy and risky sexual behaviors.
+CSE programs in schools fail to demonstrate effectiveness at reducing teen pregnancy and STDs—some actually increase pregnancy and risky sexual behaviors.

 U.S. Centers for Disease Control and Prevention

 The report provides the most recent surveillance data on health behaviors and experiences among high school students across the country.
 It reports on risks that contribute to the leading causes of death and disability among youth and young adults and uses YRBS data to focus on four priority focus areas associated with STDs, including HIV, and unintended teen pregnancy:

 An influential article in the Journal of Adolescent Health titled “Abstinence-Only-Until Marriage: An Updated Review of U.S. Policies and Programs and Their Impact,” claims that sexual risk avoidance or abstinence education programs are “scientifically and ethically problematic.”
 However, much of the evidence presented in this article to support its assertions is problematic.
 This rebuttal contains evidence that refutes five of the article’s key claims.

 “A comprehensive study by the United States government Centers for Disease Control and Prevention (CDC) found that, nationwide, high school students who were never sexually active, regardless of sexual orientation, were far better off in many respects.”
 Read More

 “Newly released research gauged the effectiveness of the Teen Pregnancy Prevention Program from 2010-2014.
 In some cases, students were more likely to engage in risky behavior as a result of their participation in the program…” Read More